pkielblock/beecrowd/README.md

-## Plataforma URI
+## URI Platform
-Repositório Para Estudos na Plataforma URI.
+* Repository for studies at URI.
-Atualmente Usando Linguagem C.
+* C Language at the moment.